 - The third step involves deducting the projected expenses from the projected income to reach the projected net income.

 - The fourth step determines the actual levels of expenses that the business incurs.

 - The fifth step involves the determination of actual income sources from where the business earns income, and they have to mark them as actual income.

 Let us take the example of ABC company.
-The management has anticipated that it would incur $30,000 as expenses for the financial year and by incurring the costs, then anticipate earning $50,000.
+The management has anticipated that it would incur $30,000 as expenses for the financial year and, by incurring the costs, anticipate earning $50,000.
 However, the business earned actual revenues of $35,000 and bore expenses of $30,000.
 Therefore, help the management to determine the revenue deficit.

 Compute the projected net income as displayed below: –

-Projected Net Income is calculated as
+Projected Net Income calculates as

 - Projected Net Income = $50,000 – $30,000